web2solutions/T-Rex-Specs/README.md

 It generates, in seconds, complex applications that you would waste weeks or months writing it.

-It provides also, fully and agile support for building custom applications that will run and consume T-Rex webOS resources.
+It provides also, fully and agile support for building custom applications that will run and consume resources from T-Rex webOS.

 	Front-End:
 	- Language: Javascript